slothdude/thoughts/README.md

 ==========

-Thoughts is a web app where a user can log in (using firebase auth), and leave a message that is added to the firebase realtime database, which the thoughts feed pulls from.
+Thoughts is a web app where a user can log in (using firebase auth), and leave a message that is added to the firebase realtime database, which the newsfeed pulls from.
 This app could be ran on local state by pulling the thoughts feed from local state, but this would mean that everyone's thoughts would be lost on refresh.
 If you click the top right icon, you will be brought to a profile page where you can update your name and a picture.
-These will replace your email and default picture on all previous thoughts automatically.
+These will replace your name and picture on all previous thoughts automatically.
 Click the top left icon from the profile page to go back to the thoughts feed.
 Even though there is a link on this website, and the profile page is at the "/profile" endpoint, typing in the url or refreshing will cause you to log out because I did not set up